If you’re looking to create and customize password lists for your protected content in WordPress, you can do so with Passster.

 Password lists don’t require you to set expiry options, but if you’d like to, take the following steps:

-- While still on the Edit Password List page, on the right-hand side of the screen you’ll see the Expire Passwords section.
+While still on the Edit Password List page, on the right-hand side of the screen, you’ll see the Expire Passwords section.
+Here you’ll have a few options to choose from in the Choose an expiration mode dropdown.
 We’ll go through each of the options in this section below:

 First usage – by selecting this option, a password will be removed from the password list after it has been used once.